Skip to Content

 No Bake Fruitcake

-This easy no-bake fruitcake is one of the recipes that we make every year for Christmas.
+This easy no bake icebox fruitcake is one of the recipes that my mom makes every year for Christmas.

 All of our family gets together after Christmas at my mother’s house.

-She always has one of these bad boys waiting in the refrigerator for us.
+She always has one of these delightful Christmas goodies waiting in the refrigerator for us.

-It’s truly the only kind of fruitcake that I like.
+It’s truly the only kind of fruitcake that I like, just like grandma used to make.

 No Bake Fruitcake